-Unlike term life insurance, which lasts for a predetermined number of years, permanent life insurance lasts as long as you do.
+Unlike term life insurance, which lasts for a set number of years, permanent life insurance essentially lasts as long as you live.
 In addition to a longer expiration date, permanent life insurance has different coverage options than term life insurance.

-Permanent life insurance policies have a cash value accumulation feature that grows over time, similar to a savings account or money market account.
-In some cases, you can even borrow money against the amount you’ve accumulated.
+Permanent life insurance policies have a cash value feature that accumulates over time, similar to a savings account.
+In some cases, you can even borrow money against the amount you’ve saved.

 Permanent life insurance can come in a variety of policy types, but the two most common are:

-Tax-deferred death benefits: your death benefit is the coverage amount selected and will be available upon your death to the beneficiary prechosen.
+- Tax-deferred death benefits: Your death benefit is the coverage amount selected to be available upon your death to the beneficiary, or the person who inherits your policy's payout.
 These benefits are tax-deferred for a later time.

-Cash value accumulation: with a whole life policy you will have a cash value feature that depending on your policy type can be borrowed against.
-The cash value will accumulate over time and grow regardless of the company's investment performance.
+- Cash value accumulation: With a whole life policy, you'll have a cash value feature that depending on your policy type can be borrowed against.
+The cash value will accumulate over time, regardless of the company's investment performance.

-Options for tailoring your premiums: this policy type offers flexible premiums that fit inside your budget.
+- Options for tailoring your premiums: This life insurance type offers flexible premiums that fit inside your budget.